Red Bluff Resident Graduates College 19 Years After He Started

-REDDING, Calif. - Nineteen years after starting his college education, Red Bluff resident Scott Curtis earned his B.A. degree in Business and Human Resources Management with honors from Simpson University.
+REDDING, Calif. - Nineteen years after starting his college education, Red Bluff resident Scott Curtis earned his B.A. degree in Business Management with honors from Simpson University.

 The 37-year old business owner and father of three received his diploma from the Adult Studies (ASPIRE) program during the winter commencement on Jan.
 10 at the Redding campus.

 The Adult Studies program graduated 115 students, making it the largest graduating class in ASPIRE's 20-year history.
 Simpson University's traditional undergraduate program graduated 10 students, while 16 earned their master's degrees.